krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 }
 ```

 At first glance, Slang's version looks more verbose with all those numbered temporaries (`_S96`, `_S97`, etc.).
 As I tried to understand why, I realized what was happening.
-These weren't arbitrary additions.
-They were deliberate optimizations.
+These weren't arbitrary additions—they appeared to be deliberate optimizations.
 I had to look up what some of these techniques were called.
-Techniques like "common subexpression elimination" and "constant hoisting" weren't part of my daily vocabulary, but the principle was clear: Slang's frontend was recognizing optimization opportunities that I hadn't thought about when writing the code by hand, and DXC wasn't catching when compiling my HLSL.
+Techniques like "common subexpression elimination" and "constant hoisting" weren't part of my daily vocabulary, but the principle seemed clear: Slang's frontend appeared to be recognizing optimization opportunities that I hadn't thought about when writing the code by hand, and that DXC wasn't applying when compiling my HLSL directly.

-The instruction count reductions mapped directly to these optimizations.
-The native HLSL→DXC path compiled my code as written; Slang restructured it first.
+The instruction count reductions seemed to correspond to these optimizations.
+The native HLSL→DXC path compiled my code as written; Slang appeared to restructure it first.
 On Vulkan, improvements were more modest (5-10%)—glslc likely already applies similar optimizations.

 ## Validating with NSight GPU Profiling